Tony Soprano: Dreams

 Tony sometimes has vivid dreams that are shown to the viewer.
 Episodes with dream sequences include "Pax Soprana", "Isabella", "Funhouse", "Everybody Hurts", "Calling All Cars", and "The Test Dream".

-In the pilot, Tony tells Dr. Melfi about a dream he had wherein a screw in his belly button when removed, causes his penis to fall off.
+In the pilot, Tony tells Dr. Melfi about a dream he had wherein he had a screw in his belly button, which when removed, causes his penis to fall off.
 He tries to find a car mechanic (who had worked on his Lincoln when Tony drove Lincolns) to put it back on, but a duck swoops down and snatches it from his hand.

 In "Meadowlands", Tony has a dream that several people in his life are present in Dr. Melfi's office: Hesh Rabkin strolling by the window, A.J. behind the door, Silvio Dante having sex with a woman in the waiting room, and Paulie Walnuts and Big Pussy reading Chinese newspapers.
 This causes him to worry that people will find out he is seeing a psychiatrist.
 The dream ends with Tony confronting Melfi, seeing Jackie Aprile, Sr. on his deathbed smoking a cigarette, asking Tony, "You smell that?
 That's rain," and only to find out that Melfi is his mother, Livia.

 In "Pax Soprana", Tony has several dreams and fantasies about Dr. Melfi.
 He becomes convinced that he is in love with her, but she turns him down when he makes advances toward her.

 In "Isabella", Tony, suffering from depression after Big Pussy disappears, acquaints himself with a dental student named Isabella who is staying in the Cusamano home while they are on vacation.
 He later discovers that he had hallucinated Isabella due to taking too much lithium and that Isabella represented the mother he never had.

 In "Funhouse", an extended dream sequence exposes many of Tony's subconscious thoughts and feelings through symbolic and sometimes bizarre events: he attempts suicide to preempt a doctor's diagnosis of early death by dousing himself in gasoline and lighting himself on fire; he witnesses himself shooting Paulie Walnuts to death during a card game; he has an innuendo-laden conversation with Dr. Melfi while sporting a prominent erection, and a fish that speaks with the voice of Big Pussy confirms his suspicions that the longtime friend and soldier is a federal informant.

 In "Everybody Hurts", Tony dreams of his ex-mistress Gloria Trillo shortly after learning of her suicide by hanging.
 He visits her apartment and finds her in a black dress with a black scarf around her neck.
 She is cooking dinner, and when she goes over to the oven the scarf drapes across Tony.
 Plaster falls in front of Tony and when he looks up, he sees that the chandelier is almost pulled out of the ceiling.
 Gloria is suddenly back at the table and offers Tony a choice between seeing what she has under her dress or her scarf.
 As she begins to peel away the scarf, Tony wakes up and makes his way to the bathroom for some medication.